Yandex Forms API usage examples

 '

-3. Getting a form response
+3. Retrieving a form response

-example_3.py script
+Text of the example_3.py script

 import json